elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- {:.pr.i} I don't want to be the grain of perfume where the innumerable sacrifices of unarmed roses is distilled and celebrated.
+- {:.pr.i} I don't want to be the grain of perfume wherein the innumerable sacrifices of disarmed roses is summed up and celebrated.

 - {:.sp} The Man Reciter.